soumyadeeptadas/Lookup-Dictionary-using-hash-tables/README.md

 A smart lookup dictionary in C language, using Hash Table and Dynamic Programming(Lowest Common Subsequence)

 # Upgrades to be done:
--File Handling to be added, if hard storage needed.
+- File Handling to be added, if hard storage needed.
+#
--Front end user Interface to be enhanced.
+- Front end user Interface to be enhanced.